metacpan/metacpan-cpan-extracted/distros/R/RDF-RDFa-Generator/README.pod

   $gen->nodes($model, notes_heading=>'Additional Info', notes=>\@notes);

-The notes are a list of RDF::RDFa::Generator::HTML::Pretty::Note objects which are added as notes to the end of each subject's data.
+The notes are a list of L<RDF::RDFa::Generator::HTML::Pretty::Note> objects which are added as notes to the end of each subject's data.

 =cut